-In this article, we are going to know about interlining.
+In this article, we are going to learn about interlining.
 What is interlining, the objectives of interlining & different types of interlining will be discussed here.
 So, let's get into the topic.

 {getToc} $title={Table of Contents}